← Back to docs

 This means:

-- Postscale does not issue an immediate permanent rejection for ordinary rate-limit deferrals.
+• Postscale does not issue an immediate permanent rejection for ordinary throughput deferrals.

 Short bursts are expected.
 Keep sustained traffic within your published plan limits, and contact support before large migrations or backfills.